 The symmetric coprocessor (SCP) combines both AES and triple DES with dual-key or triple-key hardware acceleration.
-The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.
+The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography.

-The software part of the TOE consists of the cryptographic libraries RSA and EC and the supporting Toolbox and Base libraries.
+The software part of the TOE consists of the cryptographic libraries RSA and EC, the Toolbox and Base library.
 If RSA or EC or Toolbox is part of the shipment, the Base Library is automatically included.